hearit-io/fastify-redis-channels/README.md

 Suitable for IoT applications with a massive network traffic, pub/sub use cases or any implementation with multiple producers/consumers.

+Implements a possiblity to scale the message processing across different consumers, without single consumers having to process all the messages.
+A group of consumers (a team) can cooperate consuming a different portion of the messages form the same channel.

 Can be used with a single Redis instance and later updated easily to a cluster configuration without need of any application change.

 The implementation uses native Promises.